 What’s your favourite walking trail in the park?

 The South Para Grand Hike encompasses some of the most dramatic views of the park, including the Devils Nose Lookout, Knob Lookout and steep gorge views from Lizard Rock.
 It’s about a 9 km loop and a good workout!

 Head out in winter or spring and you’ll find an array of cool and colourful orchids on the track out to the Devils nose.

 The giant river red gums along the South Para River and the Mount Lofty Ranges grass trees on the hills above are pretty spectacular.
 It’s a very impressive area of the park – you can easily forget where you are and mistake the area for somewhere like the Flinders Ranges.

 What animals can visitors expect to spot in the park?

 Emus, kangaroos, echidnas and tawny dragons.
-You’ll often find emus near the park entrance, down near the Para Wirra Central Picnic Area waiting for a sausage, or at the Bush Oval stretching their legs.
+You’ll often find emus near the park entrance, down near the Para Wirra Central Picnic Area waiting for a sausage (but please remember not to feed them) or at the Bush Oval stretching their legs.

 In summer you’ll sometimes find sand goannas in the northern end of the park, as well as peregrine falcons and square-tailed kites.